maxholsman/fsd/README.md

 ## How to use:

 We designed our implementation on top of the huggingface `transformers` library for easy use.
-As such, our implementation modifies the default `model.generate` assisted decoding functionality to also allow for fuzzy speculative decoding in addition to regular speculative decoding.
+Our implementation modifies the default `model.generate` assisted decoding functionality to allow for fuzzy speculative decoding in addition to regular speculative decoding.
+We've implemented cusotm custom `ForCausalLM` classes that allow users to easily access this `model.generate` functionality.
+Currently, we have implemented custom classes for all models tested in our paper, namely `LlamaForCausalLM`, `Gemma2ForCausalLM` and `Qwen2ForCausalLM`.
+These custom version model classes can initialized directly, or through another custom class `FSDAutoModelForCausalLM`.

 To use our implementation, follow the steps below:
 1. Install `transformers==4.44`
-2. Our modified `model.generate` functionality can easily be accessed via custom `ForCausalLM` classes.
-Currently, we have implemented custom classes for all models tested in our paper, namely `LlamaForCausalLM`, `Gemma2ForCausalLM` and `Qwen2ForCausalLM`.
-These our custom version of these three model classes can be accessed through a custom class `FSDAutoModelForCausalLM`.
-Thus, to initialize:
+2. Initialize the target and draft models as follows:

 ```python
 from transformers